Walks in Dublin: 21+ beautiful Walks & Hikes According to a Local

 21) The War Memorial Gardens

-A walk around Dublin War Memorial Gardens is a must for anyone planning to visit the Phoenix Park.
 The gardens are dedicated to the 49,400 Irish soldiers who lost their lives during the first world war.

-The gardens are home to ‘rose gardens, herbaceous borders and extensive tree-planting’ and are a great place to go for a stroll, relax and reflect.
+The gardens are home to ā€˜rose gardens, herbaceous borders and extensive tree-plantingā€™ and are a great place to go for a stroll, relax and reflect.

-Beautiful Walks in Wicklow
+Beautiful Walks Near Dublin

 The next section of this post will feature some of the most stunning walks in Wicklow.
 One of the best things about Ireland is the countries size.
 So much beauty is all located close together.
 All of the following walking trails are 1-hour drive or less away from Dublin City Centre.